A ssh_config trick to rewrite hosts

 As for the first point, I might humbly point out that this is an issue shared by any elitist profession: the professional dancer or musician, artists in general suffer the very same dilemma.

-Regarding the latter, I let the easy task of answering the question to the reader [5]Before thinking I am a total douchebag, let be reminded that this is the pun used in most scientific books (mainly in mathematics or quantitative sciences) by the authors to encourage the readers … Continue reading.
+Regarding the latter, I let the easy task of answering the question to the reader ((Before thinking I am a total douchebag, let be reminded that this is the pun used in most scientific books (mainly in mathematics or quantitative sciences) by the authors to encourage the readers reflecting autonomously into the matter under consideration)).

 Note for all my friends still into research